by-student-2017/skprogs-v.0.2.1/README.rst

 In this study, we used Bayesian optimization to explore the Slater-Koster parameters for almost all elements in the periodic table, including the lanthanide series.
 As a result, we were able to obtain parameters that well reproduce the electronic structure of DFT, except for La, Ce, and elements in the seventh period.

 As a result of changing the volume of a simple cubic with Nd by +/-20%, the electronic structure showed good results even when the interatomic distance became long.
-On the other hand, when the interatomic distance becomes short, an unnecessary unoccupied level band exists in the valence band.
-It has become clear that it is necessary to check whether the electronic structure is well reproduced in situations where is shortened.
+On the other hand, when the interatomic distance is shortened, an unnecessary unoccupied level band appears in the valence band.
+Therefore, it became clear that it is necessary to check whether the electronic structure is well reproduced in conditions where the interatomic distance becomes short, such as when bonding with elements with a small covalent bond radius or under ultrahigh pressure.

 Acknowledgment
 ==============